 What is hybrid work?

-Hybrid working means that an employee alternates between days in the office and days of teleworking.
-Each company is free to define the rules of its telework policy.
-The most common rhythm today being 2 days of telework / 3 days on site..
+Hybrid working means an employee alternates between days spent in the office and days spent teleworking.
+In addition, each company is free to define the rules of its teleworking policy.
+For example, today’s most common pattern is 2 days teleworking / 3 days on-site.
+From now on, each company must consider its hybrid working arrangements and explain them to its employees.

 How to set it up?